apollographql/router/.changesets/fix_geal_cache_key_qp_options.md

 ### Prevent query plan cache collision when planning options change ([Issue #5093](https://github.com/apollographql/router/issues/5093))

+> [!IMPORTANT]
+> If you have enabled [Distributed query plan caching](https://www.apollographql.com/docs/router/configuration/distributed-caching/#distributed-query-plan-caching), this release changes the hashing algorithm used for the cache keys.
+On account of this, you should anticipate additional cache regeneration cost when updating between these versions while the new hashing algorithm comes into service.

 When query planning takes place there are a number of options such as:
 * `defer_support`
 * `generate_query_fragments`